CIS-Fall-2022/project-cis_4339_project_12/backend/README.md

 NOTE: All GET, POST, PUT, and DELETE requests will be handled by the router.

 ## **2. Event Data**
-The eventData document will stored all the information regarding the event and have routes/endpoints which will lead to information about a specific event.
+The eventData endpoints and routes will be used for all the information regarding events.
 Furthermore, the routes will also allow the creation of new events, update events information if needed, how many attendees are there for an event, and get entries of all the events.

 #### **2.1 Getting all Event entries**
 This will return details of all the events that are taking place.